wunderwuzzi23/blog/content/posts/2021/somewhere-today-a-company-is-breached.md

     ]
 ---

-In this lenghty post I will dive into reasons for having an offensive security program and how a red team can help improve the immune system of your organization.
+This rather lengthy post is will dive into reasons for having an offensive security program and in particular, on how a red team can help improve the immune system of your organization.
+This is the high-level outline of the post:

 - [Security breaches cannot be entirely prevented](#security-breaches-cannot-be-entirely-prevented)
 - [Implications of a breach](#implications-of-a-breach)